samirettali/dotfiles/README.md

     └── karabiner
 ```

+This allows me to have a main configuration in `common` and additional OS specific configurations in `linux` or `mac`.
+I use this for `zsh` for example, where I have a `.zshrc_local` where I set different options for Mac OS and Linux.

-Software specific plugins are managed using git submodules inside the
+Plugins are managed using git submodules inside the corresponding application
-corresponding application folder.
+folder.

 ## Missing
 My suckless configurations, I'll add them as soon as I'll find a good way to